Zippe-type centrifuge

 The Zippe-type centrifuge is a gas centrifuge designed to enrich the rare fissile isotope uranium-235 (235U) from the mixture of isotopes found in naturally occurring uranium compounds.
 The isotopic separation is based on the slight difference in mass of the isotopes.
 The Zippe design was originally developed in the Soviet Union by a team led by 60 Austrian and German scientists and engineers captured after World War II, working in detention.
-In the West (and now generally) the type is known by the name of the man who recreated the technology after his return to the West in 1956, based on his recollection of his work in (and contributions to) the Soviet program, Gernot Zippe.
-To the extent that it might be referred to in Soviet/Russian usage by any one person's name, it was known (at least at a somewhat earlier stage of development) as a Kamenev centrifuge (after Evgeni Kamenev).
+In the West and now generally, the type is known by the name of the man who recreated the technology after his return to the West in 1956, based on his recollection of his contributions in the Soviet program, Gernot Zippe.
+To the extent that it might be referred to in Soviet/Russian usage by any one person's name, it was known at an earlier stage in development as a Kamenev centrifuge, after Evgeni Kamenev.

 Background

-Natural uranium consists of three isotopes; the majority (99.274 %) is U-238, while approximately 0.72 % is U-235, fissile by thermal neutrons, and the remaining 0.0055 % is U-234.
-If natural uranium is enriched to 3 % U-235, it can be used as fuel for light water nuclear reactors.
-If it is enriched to 90 % uranium-235, it can be used for nuclear weapons.
+Natural uranium consists of three isotopes; the majority (99.274%) is U-238, while approximately 0.72% is U-235, fissile by thermal neutrons, and the remaining 0.0055% is U-234.
+If natural uranium is enriched to 3% U-235, it can be used as fuel for light water nuclear reactors.
+If it is enriched to 90% uranium-235, it can be used for nuclear weapons.